 Student Medication Guidelines

-Student Self-Medication

-Students may be authorized to carry on their person and independently take their own medication (prescription or nonprescription), provided the parent/guardian has written approval on file with school personnel.
-Such approval shall assure school personnel that the child has been properly instructed in self-administering the medication.
-If prescription medication is involved, written authorization of the student’s health care practitioner also is required.
+.

 Administered Medications

-Medication should be given at home when possible.
+The first dose of any new medication should be given at home when possible.
 Medication that must be given at school should be brought to school by the parent/guardian whenever possible.
-Medication that is sent to school with the student should be transported in the original container placed in a sealed envelope and given to designated school personnel immediately upon arrival.
+Medication that is sent to school with the student should be transported in the original container placed in a sealed envelope with the student’s name on the outside and given to designated school personnel immediately upon arrival.
+The medication should be counted, and the number of pills received should be noted on the Medication Administration Record.

-Prescribed oral medications in liquid, pill or tablet form shall be counted or measured and the amount recorded on the Medication Administration Record or electronically in the student information system.

 Except for emergency medications (including, but not limited to FDA approved seizure rescue medications and injectable epinephrine devices) and medications approved for students to carry for self-medication purposes all medications shall be kept in a safe, locked, secure place accessible only to the responsible authorized school personnel.
 Medications requiring refrigeration shall be stored in a separate refrigerator in a supervised area.

+Any use of opioid antagonist shall comply with KRS 217.186.

 School personnel who administer medication shall arrange for the child to take the medication at the proper time.